aws-samples/building-java-apps-using-code-pipeline/README.md

 git commit -m "Updating the CodeDeploy scripts, settings.xml and pom.xml files" git push origin master
 ```

+This will kickstart the codepipeline, wait for all stages to complete.
+Later after CodeDeploy completes the deployment, wait for around 15 mins for the Profiling Group to start profiling.

+Note: The package version referred to here is 1.6 to begin with.
+If need to re-run the CodePipeline, you would need to update the pom.xml and scripts/install.sh to update the version numbers to next one and then push the new changes to kick-off the pipeline.
+Without that, publishing the new java artifact to CodeArtifact will fail as the same package version exists.

 # Validate the setup